 cbm New Zealand undertakes a due diligence process to be eligible to apply for government funding from the New Zealand Government's Ministry of Foreign Affairs and Trade.
-We gratefully acknowledge their support, which contributed significant investment for programmes in Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji), Kenya and Bangladesh.
-(2022: Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji) and Bangladesh).
-These projects include eye care, inclusive education, disaster preparedness and response, rehabilitation, and inclusive livelihoods. cbm New Zealand works in coordination with CBM Global to develop the capacities of our partners and support them to meet accountability and quality standards in the work we do.
+We gratefully acknowledge their support, which contributed significant investment for programmes in Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji), and Bangladesh.
+(2023: Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji), Kenya and Bangladesh).
+These projects include inclusive livelihoods, eye care, rehabilitation, inclusive education, and disaster preparedness and response. cbm New Zealand works in coordination with CBM Global to develop the capacities of our partners and support them to meet accountability and quality standards in the work we do.

-Government income for 2023 was \$1.88m compared to \$1.58m in 2022, reflecting growth of 19%, and compared to a previous five year average of \$1.22m.
-The greatest area of growth has been in the thematic area of Humanitarian Action, followed by Inclusive Eye Health, then Inclusive Development.
+Government income for 2024 was \$1.57m compared to \$1.88m in 2023, a decrease of 16% due to emergency funding for the Kenya drought in 2023 (2023 - growth of 19%), and compared to a previous five year average of \$1.48m (2023 - \$1.22m).
+The greatest area of funding has been in the thematic area of Inclusive Eye Health, followed by Humanitarian Action, then Inclusive Development (2023 - Humanitarian Action, followed by Inclusive Eye Health, then Inclusive Development).

-MFAT Income by region has changed from 2022 to 2023 as follows, largely due to 2023 funding for the Drought response in Kenya:
+MFAT Income by region has changed from 2023 to 2024 as follows, largely due to 2023 funding for the drought response in Kenya being a one-off emergency programme: